avinash8898/Healtcare_Provider_And_Cost_Tracking_ETL/README.md

 pip install -r requirements.txt

 **3. Run the ETL Script**
-Note1: First place the healthcare_treatments_csv_1.csv file in raw_data folder
+Note1: First place the healthcare_treatments_csv_1.csv file in raw_data folder and follow the below steps.
 Note2: After following all the below steps, we can place another file healthcare_treatments_csv_2.csv in the raw_data folder and run all the below steps except step 4 and step 5 to support the incremental load.
 Command: